adamcunnington/Streamly/docs/source/getting-started.rst

     >>> logger.addHandler(stream_handler)
     >>> logger.setLevel(logging.INFO)  # logger level threshold

-2. Via the Root Logger
+b) Via the Root Logger
 ^^^^^^^^^^^^^^^^^^^^^^

 However, more often than not, you will just want to attach a handler to the root logger object and allow the messages to propogate up through the logger objects.
 Again, you must set the appropriate threshold for message handling, either on the handler object or the logger object.
 For example::